A fully adaptive explicit stabilized integrator for advection-diffusion-reaction problems: Preliminaries on explicit stabilized methods

 Given $y_0$, in order to compute $y_1\approx y(h)$ using the optimal first order Chebyshev method applied to \eqref{eq:ode} with step size $h$, the following recurrence is applied

 where $\omega_{0}:=1+\frac{\eta}{s^{2}},\, \omega_{1}:=\frac{T_{s}(\omega_{0})}{T'_{s}(\omega_{0})}$, and

-The parameter $\eta$ is called the damping parameter and it is necessary to avoid singularities in the stability domain which ensures the robustness of the method.
+The parameter $\eta$ is called the damping parameter and it is necessary to avoid singularities in the stability domain which ensures the robustness of the method {(See Figure \ref{fig:stabdomcheb})}.
 Typically for this method, $\eta$ is fixed to $0.05$.
 It can be easily verified, using the recurrence \eqref{eq:chebT} and proceeding by induction, that applied to the test problem \eqref{eq:odetest}, the above method produces after one step $y_1=K_s=R_s(h\lambda)y_0$ with

-for which the stability domain contains a narrow strip around the interval $[-C_\eta s^2,0]$ with $C_\eta~=~\frac{(1-\omega_0)}{\omega_1}\simeq 2-4/3\eta$ is very close to $2$ (the optimal value for order 1).
-The method has low memory requirements (only two stages have to be stored) and reasonable propagation of round-off errors even for large values of $s$ needed in practice \cite{HoS80}.
-The fact that the length of the stability domain on the negative real axis enjoys a quadratic growth with respect to the number of stages $s$ is crucial to the success of explicit stabilized Runge-Kutta methods.
+for which the stability domain contains a narrow strip around the interval $[-C_\eta s^2,0]$ with is very close to $2$ (the optimal value for order 1). {For $\eta=0$ the stability function is again $T_s(1+z/s^2)$.} The method has low memory requirements (only two stages have to be stored) and reasonable propagation of round-off errors even for large values of $s$ needed in practice {\cite{HoS80,VHS90}.} The fact that the length of the stability domain on the negative real axis enjoys a quadratic growth with respect to the number of stages $s$ is crucial to the success of explicit stabilized Runge--Kutta methods.